How to Fill Garage Concrete Slab Joints? Comprehensive Guide

 How To Fill & Seal the Gap Between Garage Floor & Driveway?

-Filling & sealing the gap between the garage floor & the driveway is possibly even more important than filling & sealing contraction and expansion joints within the garage.
+Filling & sealing the gap between the garage floor & the driveway is possibly even more important than filling & sealing control and expansion joints within the garage.

 Rainwater and snow melt, almost always, will fill this gap and then permeate down into the concrete.
 Water is concrete’s worst enemy.
 Water seepage destroys concrete from within.